oxinabox/DataDeps.jl/README.md

  - *checksum* this is very flexible, it is used to check the files downloaded correctly
     - By far the most common use is to just provide a SHA256 sum as a hex-string for the files
-    - If not provided, then a warning message with the  SHA256 sum is displayed; this is to help package devs workout the sum for there files.
+    - If not provided, then a warning message with the  SHA256 sum is displayed.
+This is to help package devs workout the sum for there files, without using an external tool.
     - If you want to use a different hashing algorithm, then you can provide a tuple `(hashfun, targethex)`
         - `hashfun` should be a function which takes an IOStream, and returns a `Vector{UInt8}`.
 	      - Such as any of the functions from [SHA.jl](https://github.com/staticfloat/SHA.jl), eg `sha3_384`, `sha1_512`
 	      - or `md5` from [MD5.jl](https://github.com/oxinabox/MD5.jl)
   - If you want to use a different hashing algorithm, but don't know the sum, you can provide just the `hashfun` and a warning message will be displayed, giving the correct tuple of `(hashfun, targethex)` that should be added to the registration block.

-	- If you don't want to provide a checksum,  because your data can change pass in the type `Any`.
+	- If you don't want to provide a checksum,  because your data can change pass in the type `Any` which will suppress the warning messages.
 (But see above warnings about "what if my data is dynamic")
     - Can take a vector of checksums, being one for each file, or a single checksum in which case the per file hashes are `xor`ed to get the target hash.
 (See [Recursive Structure](Recursive Structure) below)